y0shis-yodelers/grace-shopper/README.md

-# Bass Shopper - an eCommerce application built using React
+# Bass Shopper

+_an eCommerce application built using React_

 ## Visit